SimonJinaphant/Discovr/README.md

 If you're able to see a map at this point then nothing went wrong (surprisingly).

-1. Click on the pink `i` button on the bottom right corner and select "Find me food!".
-You should see an animation taking you to Tim Hortons.
+Try clicking on the three dots on the top right corner and select either options!
-2. Once you see a red pin marker click on it!

 ### Fixing error with Gradle
 If you ran into problem with gradle try the following fix: